ant to get a new business going but not sure where to start?

 8. Tell the World!
 Create and Execute Your Marketing Plan.

 Next step of your business plan is the marketing plan.
 Before you actually get going, you should activate the marketing plan.
 Every business is different and marketing can never be the same (otherwise you’d be selling the same product ;).
-Because you’re starting an online business, you will want to make use of a mix of content marketing, social media promotion, and paid search promotion are all set up and ready to go according to your schedule.
+Because you’re starting an starting an online business, you will want to make use of a mix of content marketing, social media promotion, and paid search promotion are all set up and ready to go according to your schedule.

 The marketing plan can be one of the toughest unless you’re a native marketer already and a lot of people use agencies to help them in the plan and execution.